gregstewart/building-a-web-app-guided-by-tests/book outline.md

 	git add .gitignore
 	git commit -m "Adding folders to the ignore list"

-### writing our first functional test ###
-I order to write our first functional test we need a test page and we'll be using a static version of the page we will be buildingas our starting point.

 From a folder perspective I like to create a distribution folder and an app folder to hold the source, so let's go ahead and add these folders as well.